ckan/ckan-docker/README.txt

 - Maybe use build/up time variables loaded via the .env file, runtime variables loaded via a .ckan-env file - both located at the root directory

 - Should we use wheels too?

+- Use Multi Stage Docker builds? run some tests on image/container size with the different options a smaller production build vs a development build with all the dev tools

+- Use SSL on the NGINX container port

 - 2 networks: 1) Frontend 2) Backend

 - Create/access a CKAN datapusher image rather than build one?

 - all username/passwords as environment variables rather than hardcoded

 - "/images" is a good folder name to use to be able to build all versions of CKAN and DataPusher images
-- include an "/examples" folder for examples of adding extentions xloader, harvester, etc

 - make sure the "development mode" path is taken cared of with any changes

 - Create an admin user during the container deployment

 - should there be a datapusher container built? maybe an xloader container?